GlobularOne/snr/docs/source/user_guide/deeper_introduction.rst

 These flags are used to control how snr deals with the initialization process.
 `--init-only` only initializes and does not start the shell.
 Useful if you only want to initialize snr.
 `--init-if-needed` tells snr to initialize if it needs to (it has not been initialized or if it is recommended to initialize again).
-So it would be safe to run snr like this all the time to ensure you are using the latest of everything (and don't forget to update snr itself):
+So it would be safe to run snr with `--init-if-needed` all the time to ensure you are using the latest of everything (and don't forget to update snr itself):

 .. code-block:: shell

     snr --init-if-needed

-Reality of payloads
+Reality of Payloads
 -------------------

 The payload loading mechanism is kept simple and effective.
 Every payload is essentially a directory (python module) with some requirements.
-By changing the current working directory, you could load your own payloads
+By changing the current working directory, you could load your own custom payloads.
+(See more about that: :doc:`/dev_guide/payload_development/develop_your_own`)

-Advanced variable management
+Advanced Variable Management
 ----------------------------

 Variables do not need to be declared by payloads, you can define them as well using set: